Understanding dependencies in project management

 Project constraints

-A project constraint is a restriction that the project manager must adhere to as the project progresses.
-The most common project constraints are:
+Project constraints are limitations or restrictions that the project manager must adhere to as the project progresses.
+The three main project constraints are:

 • Cost: How much money you can spend to complete the project.